matthew-brett/collab-teach/collab_teach_slides.md

 * all undergraduates will take these courses, to teach quantitative methods across fields;
-* we will have much more cross-discipline teaching, because of shared courses and shared tool.
+* we will have much more cross-discipline teaching, because of shared courses and shared tools.
-* our students will more thoughtful and effective academics and citizens.
+* our students will be more thoughtful and effective as academics and citizens.

 # Is this the end?